cytodata/cytods/content/board/LassiPaavolainen.md

 - **Responsibilities**
-  - Lead the committee, keeping the society’s vision and strategy in mind.
+  - Lead the committee, keeping the society’s vision and strategy in mind
   - Automatically becomes Past president the following year